Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Support Nepalese Children

-Part of the profits of the books are used to help support Nepalese children that lived through the catastrophic earthquake in April, 25th.
-This way the book will mark the beginning of new project for Mattia which he calls Nepal16: “ Together with the same purpose Frostscape and Finale for Nepal will blend energies to make this project real.
-Frostscape will take part on a school building project in Rajban.
+A portion of the profits from the books is used to support Nepalese children who lived through the catastrophic earthquake in April 25th.
+This way, the book will mark the beginning of a new project for Mattia, which he calls Nepal16: “ Together with the same purpose, Frostscape and Finale for Nepal will blend energies to make this project real.
+Frostscape will take part in a school building project in Rajban.
 Aiming to enable children the opportunity to study and learn, looking for a better future.
-Rajban is a lost village nearby Shaktikhor’s hills on Chitwan region – South Nepal.”
+Rajban is a lost village near Shaktikhor’s hills in the Chitwan region, South Nepal.”

-I wish him all the best and urge you to consider buying Mattia´s book, it looks high quality and it supports a great cause.
-And it is shipped around the world.
+I wish him all the best and urge you to consider buying Mattia´s book; it looks high-quality and supports a great cause.
+And it is shipped worldwide.

 Be careful on your hiking adventure in Iceland

-I would also like to urge everybody who are considering a similar hike as Mattia completed do not attempt anything like this unless you have great gear, experience and training.
+I would also like to urge everybody who is considering a similar hike to Mattia’s not to attempt anything like this unless you have great gear, experience, and training.
 Consult the Safetravel website and follow the advice there.